1Axen/blink/docs/Syntax.md

 }
 ```
 ### Polling
-When `Poll` is `true` or the `UsePolling` option is `true`, events will generate with a polling API on the listener side, the `On` function is replaced with a `Next` function which returns an iterator to be used within a for loop.
+When `Poll` is `true` or the `UsePolling` option is `true`, events will generate with a polling API on the listener side, the `On` function is replaced with a `Iter` function which returns an iterator to be used within a for loop.
 ```
 event ReplicateEntities {
     From: Server,